 Who is Raven James?

-Raven James is a fictional character created by me, writer/director Ben Wydeven and played by Jarrod Crooks in the short film "The Medium."
+Raven James is a fictional character created by me, writer/director Ben Wydeven and played by Daniel Harris in my short film "A Hot Summer Chill."
 He is also the main character in my upcoming novel "Drowning Demons," as well as other short stories.

 Exclusive to this blog, you'll find short Raven James stories, as well as updates and news regarding the novel's progress to publication.